 - Do Informational Interviews to get the inside story from professionals in your field.

-- Use HuskyNation to search for alumni who may be willing to meet with you.
+- Search for alumni who may be willing to meet with you.

-- Attend Career Conversations (Wednesdays at noon) and other Career Development events to meet alumni and professionals in a variety of fields.
+- Attend Employer Engagement and Career Design events to meet alumni and professionals in a variety of fields.

 EXPERIENCE the world of work before you do a co-op